NasrullahSiam/Global-population-analysis/README.md

 ## 📊 Key Insights
 - India and China remain the most populated countries.
-- Rapid growth is observed in African and South Asian nations.
+- The world population has been steadily increasing since 2000, but the growth rate is slowing down in some countries.
 - Visualization shows clear global demographic trends.